delphidabbler/code-snippets/csdb/v4.16/docs/CollectionFormat.md

   <dt>
 </dl>

-The format is quite messy, with several values having similar or overlapping purposes.
-This has happened because new features have been added over time while preserving backward compatibility.
-Where continued use of old values still served the required purpose they were retained in favour of newer features.
+The format is quite messy, with several keys having similar or overlapping purposes.
+This has happened because new features have been added over time while preserving backward compatibility..

 Backwards compatibility with older formats has now been dropped, but to save development time some of the old style values have been retained.
-However some duplication of values has been removed.
+However some duplication of keys has been removed.

 ## Source Code Files

 There is a separate source code file for each snippet.
-They are usually numbered from `001` and have a `.dat` extension.
+These file names must be named exactly as specified in the related category `.ini` file's <em>Snip</em> key.
+They are usually numbered from `001` and have a `.dat` extension, but this is not a requirement.

 ## Credits Files